Swasth-Apps/swasth.co/src/pages/blog/top-4-instantly-calming-cbt-techniques-for-anxiety.md

 The first and foremost step in overcoming a psychological issue is to learn more about it, also known as psychoeducation.
 Insights into your problem would assure you that you’re not alone, and you may even discover specific helpful strategies to overcome it.
 Some people find that knowing well about their problem is an essential and massive step on the road to recovery.

-Today, we will discuss a disorder that is affecting[40 million adults in the U.S.](https://adaa.org/about-adaa/press-room/facts-statistics#:~:text=Anxiety%20disorders%20are%20the%20most,of%20those%20suffering%20receive%20treatment.), Anxiety.
+Today, we will discuss a disorder that is affecting [40 million adults in the U.S.](https://adaa.org/about-adaa/press-room/facts-statistics#:~:text=Anxiety%20disorders%20are%20the%20most,of%20those%20suffering%20receive%20treatment.), Anxiety.

 So, before diving deep into the read, let’s first understand "anxiety" well.